Braves vs. Yankees Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- Bryce Elder (8-4) will take to the mound for the Braves and make his 24th start of the season.
+- The Braves will hand the ball to Charlie Morton (11-10) for his 24th start of the season.

-- Elder has 20 starts of five or more innings this season in 23 chances.
-He averages 5.7 innings per outing.
+- Morton has 20 starts of five or more innings this season in 23 chances.
+He averages 5.6 innings per outing.

-- He has finished five appearances without allowing an earned run in 23 chances this season.
+- He has five appearances this season with zero earned runs allowed out of his 23 chances this season.

 |Opponent